cincuranet/blog/_posts/2011-12-09-232584-sorting-using-blob-column-on-firebird.md

 ---
+title: |
-title: "Sorting using blob column on Firebird"
+  Sorting using blob column on Firebird
 date: 2011-12-09T19:27:25Z
 tags:
   - Databases in general